 Best Pick: Hakeem Butler, Arizona Cardinals

 Okay, I know I just flipped out on the Cardinals for passing on D.K.
 Metcalf for Andy Isabella.
-But in all fairness, they did kind of make up for it by selecting Hakeem Butler in the 4th round.
-Butler is my 2nd highest graded wide receiver and carries a 1st round grade.
+Yet, they did kind of made up for it by selecting Hakeem Butler in the 4th round.
+Butler is my 2nd highest graded wide receiver and also received a first round grade.

 I was shocked that he stuck around till the 4th round but the Cardinals definitely capitalized on the opportunity to steal him.
 He should immediately be their starting X receiver and a very valuable contributor moving forward.